 LONG POND, Pa. — When the average NASCAR fan thinks of Jimmie Johnson, indomitability and seven Cup championships come to mind.

-Those are Johnson’s most noteworthy and extinguished traits; so viewing the longtime wheelman of the No. 48 Lowes Chevrolet that way is expected.
+Those are Johnson’s most noteworthy and extinguished traits, so having that view of the longtime wheelman of Hendrick Motorsports’ No. 48 is expected.
 It’s natural, too, because as a collective society, we obsess over stardom and sporting giants.
-And for some reason, our attention is also wired to obsess and gossip over struggles, especially if that star athlete stumbles into a prolonged slump or drops off in performance.
+And for some reason, our attention is also wired to obsess and gossip over struggles, especially if that star athlete stumbles into a prolonged slump or tailspins in performance.

-“I’ve had a lot of different tough times in my career that many forget about, or maybe don’t even know because I’ve been doing it so damn long.
-I mean this is my 600th start,” Johnson said with a chuckle.
-“My Busch days, my ASA days, periods of times in off-road racing, periods of times in motocross, as I was learning a new car, a sport, a new division I should say, there’s always been tough times.
+“I’ve had a lot of different tough times in my career that many forget about, or maybe don’t even know because I’ve been doing it so damn long,” Johnson said with a laugh.
+“My Busch [Series] days, my ASA days, periods of times in off-road racing, periods of times in motocross, as I was learning a new car, a sport, a new division I should say, there’s always been tough times.
 Those tough times made me into who I am today.
 And what we’re going through right now is only going to make me stronger.”

 Prior to emerging onto the Cup Series circuit full-time in 2002, he won just once and finished in the top five four times over a 72-race span in the then-Busch Series (now XFINITY Series).
 He also never finished higher than eighth in the standings.
 On the ASA National Tour in 1998 and 1999, he visited Victory Lane twice in 40 races.